How to Make Your Website EAA Compliant – Your 6-Step Guide

 Step 2: Conduct a Manual Audit

 Automated tools alone can’t make your website fully WCAG-compliant.
 To achieve full compliance, you’ll need a manual audit to catch the issues that automated tools miss.
-This isn’t something you can do on your own – you’ll need an expert to handle it for you.
+This isn’t something you can do on your own – you’ll probably need an expert to handle it for you.

 Thankfully, WebYes makes manual audits easier for you.
 The tool flags everything that needs a manual review, so you only need to share those specific items with an expert.
 There are plenty of agencies, like Sweans, that can handle manual testing for you.

-Step 3: Publish an Accessibility Statement
+Step 4: Publish an Accessibility Statement

-The final step is to publish an accessibility statement on your website, declaring that you’re EAA-compliant.
+The next step is to publish an accessibility statement on your website, declaring that you’re EAA-compliant.
 This statement highlights your commitment to accessibility and informs users about the steps you’ve taken to meet WCAG standards.

-Include details like the level of compliance achieved (e.g., WCAG 2.1 Level AA), any known limitations, and contact information for users needing assistance.
+Include details like the level of compliance achieved (e.g., WCAG 2.2 Level AA), any known limitations, and contact information for users needing assistance.
 It’s a transparent way to build trust with your audience and show your dedication to inclusivity.

 Creating an accessibility statement is easier than you might think.
 A quick Google search will show you plenty of free tools to help.
 We recommend using W3C’s accessibility statement generator as a reliable option.
 Acquia Optimize is another great choice.